michalbubula/eynollah/README.md

 * [OCR-D](https://github.com/qurator-spk/eynollah#use-as-ocr-d-processor) interface

 ## Installation
 Python versions `3.8-3.11` with Tensorflow versions >=`2.12` on Linux are currently supported.
-Unfortunately we can not currently support Windows or MacOS.
-Windows users may be able to successfully run the tool through [WSL](https://learn.microsoft.com/en-us/windows/wsl/).
+While we can not provide support for Windows or MacOS, Windows users may be able to install and run the tool through Linux in [WSL](https://learn.microsoft.com/en-us/windows/wsl/).

 For (limited) GPU support the CUDA toolkit needs to be installed.

-You can either install via
+You can either install from PyPI via

 ```
 pip install eynollah